 “Timothy Geithner, the 75th Secretary of the Treasury of the United States, was once quoted as saying “Most consequential choices involve shades of gray, and some fog is often useful in getting things done.”

 The decision to enter drug rehab is one of the most consequential choices you will ever make.
-Which is why, perhaps unsurprisingly, addressing how long you (or a loved one) spends in treatment is far from a black-and-white answer.
+Which is why, perhaps unsurprisingly, addressing the question “how long does rehab take?” is far from a black-and-white answer.

 - Biology – It can take months for your brain to rewire itself to change a habit.
-If you leave treatment early, the brain may not be physically recovered from the effects of the substance abuse.
+If you leave a rehab program early, the brain may not be physically recovered from the effects of the substance abuse.

 - Coping Strategies – Addiction is a complex disease that is much more than just using drugs or alcohol.
 An addict may turn to drugs to cope with trauma, depression, or anxiety.
 Longer treatment can help people learn effective and healthier ways to deal with these difficult emotions.

 - Healthy Lifestyle – Substance abuse depletes the body of important vitamins and minerals.
 That’s why exercise and a good diet are important keys to drug addiction recovery.
-Longer rehab stays give recovering addicts more time to learn how to life a healthy and nutritious lifestyle after treatment has ended.
+A longer stay in rehab gives recovering addicts more time to learn how to life a healthy and nutritious lifestyle after treatment has ended.

 Our goal is to help recovering addicts identify underlying causes of addiction, and we offer a full continuum of care so that the people we treat (and their loved ones) are best equipped to navigate the path to recovery.

-Take action now to get the clarity you or a loved one need to get better.
-Give us a call today.
+Act now to get the clarity you or a loved one need to get better.
+Contact us today to speak to an expert who can help you determine how long a rehab program will take.